huffpostdata/tweep-followers/README.md

 # Step 2: Pull from SQLite3 to CSV

-Okay, using a database was a good idea -- it helped us avoid file corruption.
+Okay, using a database was _maybe_ a good idea (it's enormous overhead, but it helps avoid file corruption.)
+But in retrospect, Node and SQLite3 were bad
-But in retrospect, Node and SQLite3 might have been bad choices: Node balks at sets with >1M items, and SQLite3 is far slower than it should be for some server operations.
+choices: Node balks at sets with >1M items, and SQLite3 is far slower than it should be.
 (In a database with 10M users on a t2.large, SQLite3 was almost more of a bottleneck than the actual Twitter API limits.)

-Also, VCDiff has its place, and now's the time to eliminate it.
+Also, VCDiff has its place, but we should eliminate it early so everything later in the pipeline doesn't need to decipher it.

 ## Dump followers' Twitter bios